 Hershey real estate is some of the most expensive in Pennsylvania, although Hershey house values don't compare to the most expensive real estate in the U.S.

-Hershey is a decidedly white-collar town, with fully 91.92% of the workforce employed in white-collar jobs, well above the national average.
+Hershey is a decidedly white-collar town, with fully 92.30% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hershey is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Hershey who work in management occupations (11.84%), healthcare (11.51%), and office and administrative support (10.59%).
+There are especially a lot of people living in Hershey who work in management occupations (11.09%), healthcare (11.07%), and teaching (10.52%).

 Also of interest is that Hershey has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Hershey telecommute to their jobs.
-Overall, about 9.61% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.39% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hershey is a very ethnically-diverse town.
 The people who call Hershey home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hershey residents report their race to be White, followed by Black or African-American.
+The greatest number of Hershey residents report their race to be White, followed by Asian.
 Important ancestries of people in Hershey include Irish, Italian, English, and Polish.

 The most common language spoken in Hershey is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Chinese.